klsoundarya/dice-quest/README.md

 There are four media query breakpoints used: 425px, 680px, 768px, 1000px.
 This convenient feature allows users to easily access different sections of the website, making the browsing experience smoother and more efficient.

-- Game Rules: There's a section explaining the rules of Shut the Box.
+- Game Rules: There's a section explaining the rules of dice quest.
 - Reset Button: A button allows players to reset the game and start over.
 - Exit Button: A button allows players to exit the game.
 - Visuals: The game has a background video, logo, and styled buttons.